Language demographics of Quebec: Legislation

 There are two sets of language laws in Quebec, which overlap and in various areas conflict or compete with each other: the laws passed by the Parliament of Canada and the laws passed by the National Assembly of Quebec.

 Since 1982, both parliaments have had to comply with the Charter of Rights and Freedoms, which constitutionalized a number of fundamental human rights and educational rights of minorities in all provinces (education is a provincial jurisdiction in Canada).
 Prior to this, Quebec was effectively the sole province required constitutionally to finance the educational needs of its linguistic minority.
 Ontario and Quebec are both required to finance schools for their principal religious minorities (Roman Catholic in Ontario, Protestant in Quebec), but only in Quebec is the minority almost completely composed of speakers of the minority language.
 (Quebec also provided English schools for anglophone Roman Catholics.)
 In 1997, an amendment to the constitution allowed for Quebec to replace its system of denominational school boards with a system of linguistic school boards.

 The federal language law and regulations seek to make it possible for all Canadian anglophone and francophone citizens to obtain services in the language of their choice from the federal government.
 Ottawa promotes the adoption of bilingualism by the population and especially among the employees in the public service.

 In contrast, the Quebec language law and regulations promote French exclusively as the common public language of all Quebecers.
 Although Quebec currently respects most of the constitutional rights of its anglophone minority, it took a series of court challenges to enforce.
 The government of Quebec promotes the adoption and the use of French and limits the presence of English.
 This is to counteract the trend towards the anglicization of the population of Quebec.

 In May 2022, The CAQ Quebec government of François Legault passed Bill 96, with 78 MNAs in favour (from the CAQ and Québec solidaire) and 29 against (from the Liberal Party and Parti Québécois).
-The bill strengthen the 1970s Charter of the French Language stronger. in that year François Legault coursed some controversy when he said that Quebec risked being a Louisiana (which used to be French speaking but longer) if Quebec doesn't have more control over immigration policy.
+The bill strengthens the 1970s Charter of the French Language.
+In that same year, François Legault caused controversy when he said that Quebec risked being a Louisiana (which used to be French speaking but is no longer) if Quebec doesn't have more control over immigration policy.